yhoogstrate/dr-disco/README.md

 Usage
 =====

-Running RNA-STAR with fusion settings produces a ``....Chimeric.out.sam`` file, containing all discordant reads.
-This alignment does not properly link mates together because of some incorrect SAM-tags.
-This tool, `dr-disco fix-chimeric`, is able to solve these issues and allows you to view the discordant reads in IGV in much more detail.
-Because the tool makes the **disco**rdant alignments **healthy** again, we've named it **Dr. Disco**.
+A `dr-disco` pipeline typically consists of the following steps:

+1. *Run STAR* in fusion mode to obtain the Chimeric sam file - By the time of writing we used STAR 2.4.2
+2. *Fix* the Chimeric sam file and prepare it for analysis
+3. *Detect* fusion events and merge junctions corresponding to similar fusion transcripts
+4. *Classify* fusion genes based on statistical parameters (and reference genome specific blacklist)

 Usage: STAR
 -----------
+Running RNA-STAR with fusion settings produces a file: ``<...>.Chimeric.out.sam``.
+This file contains discordant reads (split and spanning).
 It is recommended to run STAR with corresponding settings:

 ```
 STAR --genomeDir ${star_index_dir} \